thesmoothie/landing-page/index.md

 ---
-title: Welcome
+title: Home
+layout: default
 ---

-This is a permission test
+# Welcome to the Smoothie
+More to be here soon